-Director: Adilkhan Yerzhanov, Writers: Adilkhan Yerzhanov, Producers: Almat Masalim, Serik Abishev and Olga Khlasheva, Production: Arizona Productions, Short Brothers, Melodrama Pictures, with the support of KazakhFilm & Aide aux Cinémas du Monde (CNC/IF) Producer: Guillaume de Seille, Olga Khlasheva, Kazakhstan/France, Language: Russian and Kazakh ( French and Eng subs), In Post Production to be premiered in March 2023, 90′, Rights: World
+Director: Adilkhan Yerzhanov, Writers: Adilkhan Yerzhanov, Producers: Almat Masalim, Serik Abishev and Olga Khlasheva, Production: Arizona Productions, Short Brothers, Melodrama Pictures, with the support of KazakhFilm & Aide aux Cinémas du Monde (CNC/IF) Producer: Guillaume de Seille, Olga Khlasheva, Kazakhstan/France, Language: Russian and Kazakh ( French and Eng subs), 2022, 90′, Rights: World

 Ademoka (Adema Yerzhanova) is a headstrong and gifted 15-year-old girl whose big dream is to study.
 Her status as Lyuli an illegal immigrant from Tajikistan is a serious obstacle to this.
 She is exploited by her extended family and forced to beg on the streets, she manages to free herself from the family, when they get deported she has to choose between family and education.
 She gets helped on the way by some oddball characters, who come to her aid against the corrupt system and the patriarchal family.